rainwaterone/nvim-plugins/lazy/conform.nvim/README.md

 - [autocorrect](https://github.com/huacnlee/autocorrect) - A linter and formatter to help you to improve copywriting, correct spaces, words, and punctuations between CJK.
 - [autoflake](https://github.com/PyCQA/autoflake) - Removes unused imports and unused variables as reported by pyflakes.
 - [autopep8](https://github.com/hhatto/autopep8) - A tool that automatically formats Python code to conform to the PEP 8 style guide.
-- [awk](https://www.gnu.org/software/gawk/manual/gawk.html) - Format awk programs with awk
 - [bean-format](https://beancount.github.io/docs/running_beancount_and_generating_reports.html#bean-format) - Reformat Beancount files to right-align all the numbers at the same, minimal column.
 - [beautysh](https://github.com/lovesegfault/beautysh) - A Bash beautifier for the masses.
 - [bibtex-tidy](https://github.com/FlamingTempura/bibtex-tidy) - Cleaner and Formatter for BibTeX files.
 - [bicep](https://github.com/Azure/bicep) - Bicep is a Domain Specific Language (DSL) for deploying Azure resources declaratively.
 - [biome](https://github.com/biomejs/biome) - A toolchain for web projects, aimed to provide functionalities to maintain them.
 - [biome-check](https://github.com/biomejs/biome) - A toolchain for web projects, aimed to provide functionalities to maintain them.
+- [biome-organize-imports](https://github.com/biomejs/biome) - A toolchain for web projects, aimed to provide functionalities to maintain them.
 - [black](https://github.com/psf/black) - The uncompromising Python code formatter.
 - [blade-formatter](https://github.com/shufo/blade-formatter) - An opinionated blade template formatter for Laravel that respects readability.
 - [blue](https://github.com/grantjenks/blue) - The slightly less uncompromising Python code formatter.